Startup Bookkeeping: The Essential Guide for New Businesses

 Although remote services have advantages, there are situations in which keeping bookkeeping in-house is preferable:

 The majority use a hybrid solution.
-They maintain remote bookkeeping for day-to-day work and have a part-time CFO to provide financial expertise.
+They maintain online bookkeeping services for day-to-day work and have a part-time CFO to provide financial expertise.

 Key Bookkeeping Challenges Startups Face